 IT firms, banks, investment and finance companies, as well as government, public sector and academia, are all likely to seek our graduates.
 Tencent, Fintech Scotland and RBS are among potential employers.

 By and large, the School of Informatics graduates have excellent career prospects.
 Popular employers include Google, Facebook, Amazon, IBM, SkyScanner, Intel, ARM, Samsung, NVIDIA, Keysight, RockStar North as well as RBS, JP Morgans, Citigroup.

 This MSc consists of approximately seven months of taught courses across two semesters and up to four months of project work.
 Students are required to take Data-driven Business and Behaviour Analytics and Introductory Applied Machine Learning, and choose from a range of optional courses offered by Informatics, Maths and Business Schools listed below.
-Please note, new courses from maths and Business Schools have been added for the 2021 start.
-The programme structure will be updated in due course.
+Please note, new courses from Maths and Business Schools have been added for the 2021 start.

 |Dr Rik Sarkar||